Talentica/HungryHippos/Readme.md

     4. relative-distributed-path : This path should be exactly same as provided in "sharding-client-config.xml" having field name "distributed-file-path".

+    5. optional-args : This arguments are optional which is to redirect the logs and also to run the application in background. i.e ">../logs/datapub.out 2>../logs/datapub.err &"

+### Example  :
+     java -cp data-publisher-0.7.0.jar com.talentica.hungryHippos.master.DataPublisherStarter
+     conf/client-config.xml ~/dataGenerator/sampledata.txt /dir/input >
+     logs/datapub.out 2> logs/datapub.err &

 # Job Execution Module :
 As soon as data publish is completed, cluster machines are ready to accept the command to execute the jobs.
 To execute the jobs, client should write the jobs and submit it with spark submit command.
 Moreover, you can find the examples as to how to write the jobs in module "examples" with package [com.talentica.hungryHippos.rdd.main](https://github.com/Talentica/HungryHippos/tree/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main)  namely [SumJob](https://github.com/Talentica/HungryHippos/blob/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main/SumJob.java) , [MedianJob](https://github.com/Talentica/HungryHippos/blob/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main/MedianJob.java) and [UniqueCountJob](https://github.com/Talentica/HungryHippos/blob/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main/UniqueCountJob.java).

-Therefore, simply follow the below steps :
 ### Steps :
 	1. Write the job.

 [Examples as how to write jobs](https://github.com/Talentica/HungryHippos/tree/modularization-code-cleanup/examples/src/main/java/com/talentica/hungryHippos/rdd/main)

 	2. Build the module.
+	   gradle clean build

-	3. Create the jar.
+	3. Now above command will create the jar.
 Let's say it is "examples-0.7.0.jar".

 	4. Transfer above created jar(examples-0.7.0.jar) along with dependency jars such as "sharding-0.7.0.jar" and "hhrdd-0.7.0.jar" to spark "master" node  in directory "/home/hhuser/distr/lib_client".

 	5. Run the following command in spark installation directory of master node:

+### User can follow the below command to run the above jobs or alternatively can follow the [spark job submission](http://spark.apache.org/docs/latest/submitting-applications.html#launching-applications-with-spark-submit) command.

 ### Command :
 	   ./bin/spark-submit --class <job-main-class> --jars <dependency-jars>	 --master
 	   spark://<master-ip>:<port> <client-job-jar> spark://<master-ip>:<port> <application-name>